Waldheim, Saskatchewan: History

 Mennonites from Manitoba and South Dakota arrived here to settle and farm in 1893.
 The Canadian Northern Railway arrived in 1908.

 Particularly in the 1870s, Mennonites of Dutch-German origins residing in colonies in the Black Sea region of present-day Ukraine became alarmed at the rising nationalism in the Russian Empire.
 Along with land shortages in these growing colonies, pressure toward Russification of minorities was threatening Mennonite values in education.
 Similarly, the promise made by Catherine the Great to exempt them from military service was quite clearly being challenged and rewritten by the then current Russian government.
 Canada was seeking farming immigrants, and about 7,000 Mennonites chose to immigrate to Manitoba where the government of Canada set aside two reserves for their resettlement.
-In the early 1890s, some of these families decided to move on to District of Saskatchewan, thereby establishing a trend that would see considerable Mennonite immigration to the Saskatchewan Valley area before the turn of the century.
+In the early 1890s, some of these families decided to move on to the District of Saskatchewan, thereby establishing a trend that would see considerable Mennonite immigration to the Saskatchewan Valley area before the turn of the century.
 Many came from Manitoba, but others arrived directly from colonies in Russia, from the Danzig region of Prussia and from Kansas, Nebraska, and Minnesota where they had settled in the 1870s.

 Thriving Mennonite farming communities were quickly established in the Saskatchewan Valley area in the vicinities of Aberdeen, Laird, Waldheim, Langham, Dalmeny, and Rosthern particularly.
-Churches were established, land was broken and cropped and roads were built.
+Churches were established, land was broken and cropped, and roads were built.